 Areas of counselling I deal with

-Working hours are flexible and I am available for after hours and weekend sessions, as well as sessions by Skype
+Working hours are flexible and I am available for after hours and weekend sessions, as well as sessions by Skype and WhatsApp / WhatsApp video calls.

 There are many easy transport links to my Queens Park practice, which is located in a tranquil setting in a quiet residential street.
 It is 5-minutes' walk from Queens Park Tube Station, which is also serviced by the Euston overland train.
 London Euston to Queens Park by train is only a 10 minute ride.
 Brondesbury Park overland station is a 10 minute walk away, and there are several bus routes nearby.
 There is always street parking available, which I arrange online for you.